isomerpages/nlb-learning/index.md

 sections:
   - hero:
       title: Welcome to LearnX
-      subtitle: "LearnX is an exciting new platform that lets you to dive into topics you’ve always wanted to explore.
-Whatever your motivation—personal development..."
+      subtitle: LearnX is an exciting new platform that lets you to dive into topics you’ve always wanted to explore.
+Whatever your motivation—personal development...
       background: /images/masthead-icons-1366x507-1.gif
-    #  button: Curious?
-Find out more.
-    #  url: /contact-us/
   - infobar:
       title: Infobar title
       subtitle: Subtitle